nvnenasheva/braker-snake-modified/README.md

 (For Clara's project, we do not need other steps, but the pipeline could serve as template for further expansion in the future.)

+## Developing

+If you want to develop on this pipeline, please at the moment, communicate with Katharina, Stepan, Clara.
+Many rules are still completely blank, please let the others know what rule file you are working on to avoid git conflicts.

+If you want to fix a bug in an implemented set of rules, no need to communicate.
+Create a branch, fix the bug, make a pull request.
+If it has been tested properly, you can merge it yourself.
+Otherwise wait for Katharina to test the fix prior merging.

+Once we have a running end-to-end pipeline, you can create branch for your own development.
+Please communicate with others to avoid conflicts down the line.

+First rule of development: always commit and push your changes!
+Do not keep local unsynchronized changes for longer than 2 hours.

 ## Installation

 ```git clone https://github.com/KatharinaHoff/braker-snake.git```